Sessions: 4 Duration: 1h 30m

 Certificate Of Completion:

-If you successfully complete the course and post test, you will receive a certificate of completion from the International Society for the Study of Vulvovaginal Disease.
-There is no CME applied for this program.
+Once you successfully complete the course and post test, you will receive a certificate of completion from the International Society for the Study of Vulvovaginal Disease and the American College of Obstetricians and Gynecologists.

-– In order to receive the certification, you need to reach at least 80%.
+– In order to receive the certification, you must reach at least 80%.

 – Below 80%.
 You may retake the quiz 2 more times.